Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 <br/>

 ### Measurements
 The remaining columns are measurements taken by the smartphone for each Subject and Activity.
+They have been named based on what they measure or how they are measured.

-#### features (columns 3 to 563) in detail
+> eg. angle.tBodyAccJerkMean..gravityMean. : is the data variable (or column), containing the angle between linear acceleration of body and mean of gravity component of acceleration. see **_Abbreviations explained_** for details.

 * **`tBodyAcc.mean...X`**
 * **`tBodyAcc.mean...Y`**
 * **`tBodyAcc.mean...Z`**